Solessfir/PiUE/README.md

 ## Usage

 PiUE supports up to **five independent rings**, each bound to its own hotkey.
-Press the bound key to open that ring. **Tap** (< `TapThreshold`) leaves the menu open - click a wedge or press again to close. **Hold** (≥ `TapThreshold`) executes the highlighted wedge on release.
+Press the bound key to open that ring. **Tap** (< `Tap Threshold`) leaves the menu open - click a wedge or press again to close. **Hold** (≥ `Tap Threshold`) executes the highlighted wedge on release.
 Move the cursor away from center to highlight a wedge; stay in the dead zone to close without acting.

 By default each ring only opens when the cursor is over the **level viewport**.
 Enable **Available Anywhere** on a ring to allow it to open in any editor window.